 - Solution 3: Use a third-party program (the most powerful)

 - Solution 5: Restore to factory reset in DFU mode

 If you are lucky, then you would be able to fix the iPhone not opening by simply charging it.
 When our device runs on a low battery, it displays a prompt.
 You can simply connect it to a charger to ensure that the phone won't switch off.
 Whenever my iPhone won't turn on, this is the first thing that I check.
 Let your phone charge for a while and try to switch it on.

 If your phone still isn't charging, then there could be an issue with its battery or the lightning cable.
 Make sure that you are using an authentic and working cable.
 Check all the sockets and the adapter as well.
 Also, you should know the current battery health of your device to avoid such an unpleasant situation.

-If your iPhone won't turn on even after charging it for a while, then you need to take some extra measures.
+If your iPhone won't start even after charging it for a while, then you need to take some extra measures.
 To start with, you can just hard reset the device.
-In order to hard reset an iPhone, we have to forcefully restart it.
+To hard reset an iPhone, we have to forcefully reboot it.
 Since it breaks the ongoing power cycle, it resolves almost all the major issues.
-There are different ways to hard reset a device, depending on the generation of iPhone.
+There are different ways to hard reset a device, depending on the generation of the iPhone.

 - Quick-press the Volume Up button.
 That is, press it once and release it quickly.

 - After releasing the Volume Up button, quick-press the Volume Down button.